conda-incubator/conda-recipe-manager/README.md

 # Overview
 Conda Recipe Manager (CRM) is a library and tool-set capable of managing `conda` recipe files.
-It is intended to be used by package builders and developers to automate the generation and editing of Conda recipe files.
+It is intended to be used by package builders and developers to automate the generation and editing of `conda` recipe files.

 The most mature portion of this project is the `parser` module, that allows developers to parse, render, and edit existing recipe files.
 There is also some on-going work for parsing recipe selectors and Conda Build Config files.